Olsztyn: Olsztyn Castle

-In the sixteenth century, there were two prince-bishops of Warmia that stayed there: Johannes Dantiscus – the first sarmatian poet, endowed with the imperial laurel wreath for "Latin Songs" (1538, 1541) and Marcin Kromer, who wrote with equal ease in Latin and Polish scientific and literary works (1580).
+In the sixteenth century, there were two prince-bishops of Warmia that stayed there: Johannes Dantiscus – the first Sarmatian poet, endowed with the imperial laurel wreath for "Latin Songs" (1538, 1541) and Marcin Kromer, who wrote with equal ease in Latin and Polish scientific and literary works (1580).
 Kromer consecrated the chapel of St. Anna, which was built in the south-west wing of the castle.
 In the course of time, both wings of the castle lost military importance, which for residential purposes has become very convenient.
 In 1779, Prince-Bishop Ignacy Krasicki stopped here as well.

-After the Prussian annexation of Warmia during the First Partition of Poland in 1772, the castle became the property of the state board of estates (War and Domain Chamber, Kriegs- und Domänenkammer).
-In 1845, the bridge over the moat was replaced by a dam better connecting the castle with the city.
+After the Prussian annexation of Warmia during the First Partition of Poland in 1772, the castle became the property of the state board of estates (Kriegs- und Domänenkammer — War and Domain Chamber).
+In 1845, the bridge over the moat was replaced by a causeway better connecting the castle with the city.
 In 1901–1911 a general renovation of the castle was performed, however, several sections of the building were violated at the same time where they changed the original look of the castle e.g. putting on window frames in a cloister.
-The tower was crowned in 1921 and again in 1926 in the halls of the castle, became a museum.
+The tower was topped off in 1921 and again in 1926.

 In 1945, the whole castle became home to the Masurian Museum, which today is called the Museum of Warmia and Masuria.
 In addition, there are also popular events held within the frameworks of the Olsztyn Artistic Summer and so-called "evenings of the castle" and "Sundays in the Museum".